StevenXL/blogger-2/NOTES.md

 ## Importance of Layouts ##
 * A layout is a special view template that wraps other layout.
 Code that is commont to a bunch of views, for example, can be put in a layout, and then the views themselves can be called / inserted into the layout.
 That way, there is a single, definitive source of the layout.

+## The Asset Pipeline ##
+* How does rails know to include stylesheets in our 'app/assets/stylesheets' directory?
+Our layouts folder has a file called 'application.html.erb'.
+This is a 'manifest' file.
+It tells Ruby how to combine files in different directories.
+If we open up this file, it includes a 'stylesheet_link_tag' with the first argument as 'application'.
+That is how Rails knows.

+## Authentication ##
+* We are going to use the Sorcery gem for authentication purposes.
+* First, we add the gem to our Gemfile.
+Then, we run bundle install so that bundle can install the gem and any dependencies properly